 Forious faucets are a mix of contemporary and traditional designs.
 Some of the designs sold by Furuisi are patented faucet designs.
 A patented design cannot lawfully be used by any other company without permission.

 Design patents are not that hard to get.
-Even a minor variation on an existing design is sufficiently original enough to get a patent.
+Even a minor variation on an existing design is usually sufficiently original enough to get a patent.

 Apart from these patented designs, Forious faucets are close copies of existing designs with just enough variation to avoid infringing on some other company's design patent.